Brazil police arrest murder suspects in row over farming tribal land

 Thursday's arrests took place after the Justice Ministry dispatched the national security force to the reservation.

-Although challenged as unconstitutional, a 2019 settlement between indigenous affairs agency Funai, federal prosecutors and Cotriserra, a cooperative of Serrinha residents, has allowed the residents to keep leasing reservation land for farming.
+Although challenged as unconstitutional, a 2019 settlement between indigenous affairs agency Funai, prosecutors and the Cotriserra farm cooperative has allowed leasing of reservation land for farming in Serrinha.

+An estimated 3 million hectares (7.4 million acres) on Brazil's Indigenous lands are leased to plant grains, sugarcane or raise cattle, according to Funai data cited by Globo TV last Sunday.

+Funai, which publicly supports agriculture on tribal land, did not comment on the arrests.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))